Sustainable Cooks

 • Add one layer of peaches at a time to a pot of boiling water for about 60 seconds.
 Once you can see the skin starting to come away from the flesh, it’s time to take them out.

-• Remove using a slotted spoon and place in an ice bath for 1 minute.
+• Remove using a slotted spoon and place in the ice bath for 1 minute.
 Use the slotted spoon to remove the peaches from the ice bath.
 Grab one of the peaches and gently peel the skin back.

 • Freeze for 4-6 hours.